Obirvalger/vml/README.md

 # vml
 VML is a tool for easily and transparently work with qemu virtual machines.
 Virtual machines present as directories with vml.toml files in it.
 VML is able to initialize images with cloud-init.
-Virtual machines with ALT, Centos, Debian and Ubuntu could be created with just one command.
+Virtual machines with ALT, Centos, Debian, Fedora, openSUSE and Ubuntu could be created with just one command.

 ## Build
 All needed dependencies saved into vendor directory, so it can be built